 2. THE DATE OF AUTHORISATION FOR ISSUANCE OF THE CONSOLIDATED FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORISATION

-These consolidated financial statements were reported to the Board of Directors on May 5, 2021.
+These consolidated financial statements were authorized for issuance by the Board of Directors on November 3, 2021.

 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS